 Author’s Note: This article is part of an ongoing We Love DC series, Fitness District.

 I admit it; I am by no means a gym rat.
 If you were to perhaps bump into me there, it would not be on a regular basis.
+Sometimes I might be busy reading something at myfitnesshub.com, sitting somewhere with my phone on.
 I exercise, sporadically, because it is the healthy choice to make – good for the body and the mind.
 But let me say this one time for the record, I dread a morning, afternoon, or evening workout.
 I dread them all.

 Furthermore, I don’t think that the gym itself makes the experience any more delightful.
 In my personal opinion, the gym atmosphere is often times unwelcoming, intimidating, and outright aesthetically unpleasing.
 I honestly have no idea where the typical gym owner got the idea that horrendous lighting is flattering, because those harsh lamps with the yellow-ish CRI won’t make even the buffest of the buff look good, let alone poor me.